 A dynasty trust is a trust designed to hold assets for many generations.
 Most other trusts are designed so that the trust assets will be distributed to the beneficiaries at staggered ages.
 A dynasty trust, on the other hand, is drafted to encourage the trustee to hold as must of the assets in the trust for as long as possible.
 The beneficiaries are permitted to have some limited access to the trust property but they generally will not receive it outright.

 It has been said that all good things must come to an end, but a dynasty trust may be an exemption.
 In the state of Tennessee, this type of trust allows substantial amounts of wealth to grow free of federal gift, estate and generation-skipping transfer taxes for up to 360 years, allowing many generations to benefit from your wealth.
-For more information on how a dynasty trust works, contact a Dynasty Trusts Lawyer in Nashville, TN.
+For more information on how a dynasty trust works, contact a Dynasty Trusts Lawyer in Tennessee.
 Our experienced Tennessee Dynasty Trusts Lawyer will give you all the details you want to know about such trusts.
-Call the Music City Estate Law at (615) 628-7775 to talk with a Nashville Dynasty Trusts Attorney.
+Call the Music City Estate Law at (615) 628-7775 to talk with a Tennessee Dynasty Trusts Attorney.

 The biggest advantage of a dynasty trust is that it can save your descendants a significant amount of money in estate taxes.
 The assets you put in the trust (plus any increase in their value over the years) are subject to federal gift/estate tax just once, when you transfer them to the trust.
 They are not taxed again, even though multiple generations benefit from them.